Sublimation Green Printing Blue: A Complete Guide

 Issue 6: Color Management Conflict

 This is a subtle issue that catches experienced users too.
 If both your design software and your printer driver are trying to manage color at the same time, the colors get converted twice, which causes shifts.
-Green is particularly sensitive to this because it sits between two primary colors (cyan and yellow) in the CMYK spectrum.
+Green is particularly sensitive to this because it sits between two primary colors (cyan and yellow) in the CMYK color model.

 The fix is to make sure only one system manages color.
 The cleanest approach for sublimation is to let the ICC profile handle all color management and turn off color management in the printer driver.
 In Epson printer preferences, set Color Management to “Off” or “No Color Adjustment” and let your ICC profile do the work.